-On March 23, 2021, the Company entered into a Sales Agreement with Cowen and Company, LLC ("Cowen") which provides for the sale, in the Company's sole discretion, of shares of common stock having an aggregate offering price of up to

-\$350.0 million through or to Cowen, acting as sales agent or principal (the "Cowen ATM").
+On March 23, 2021, the Company entered into a Sales Agreement with Cowen and Company, LLC ("Cowen") which provides for the sale, in the Company's sole discretion, of shares of common stock having an aggregate offering price of up to \$350.0 million through or to Cowen, acting as sales agent or principal (the "Cowen ATM").
 The Company agreed to pay Cowen a commission of up to 3.0% of the aggregate gross proceeds from each sale of shares, reimburse legal fees and disbursements and provide Cowen with customary indemnification and contribution rights.
 In August and September 2021, the Company sold approximately 2.3 million shares of common stock under the Cowen ATM at an average share price of \$6.15 per share, and received gross proceeds of approximately \$13.9 million before deducting offering costs of \$0.6 million.
-There were no sales of common stock under the Cowen ATM from January 1, 2022 to June 30, 2022.
+In August 2022, the Company sold approximately 6.6 million shares of common stock under the Cowen ATM at an average share, and received gross proceeds of approximately \$13.9 million before deducting offering costs of \$0.6 million.
+In August 2022, the Company sold approximately \$23.1 million before deducting offering costs of \$3.46 per share, and received gross proceeds of approximately \$23.1 million before deducting offering costs of \$0.6 million.